greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/intro/about_statistics.html.md

 :   An array of values that divide the column values into groups of approximately the same size.
 A histogram can be defined only if there is a `max()` aggregate function for the column.
 The number of groups in the histogram is the same as the `most_common_vals` array size.

 correlation
-:   Greenplum Database computes correlation statistics for both heap and AO/AOCO tables, but the Postgres Planner uses these statistics only for heap tables.
+:   Greenplum Database computes correlation statistics for both heap and AO/AOCO tables.

 most\_common\_elems
 :   An array that contains the most common element values.